geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.10.3 (2018-01-17) =
+- Changed the notification title/subject to show the title of the post a review is assigned to.

 = 2.10.2 (2018-01-10) =
 - Fixed javascript error (oops!)